BirtasAdrian/TestCases/README.md

 ----------------

-Testing Type : Non-functional Testing - Security
+Testing Type : Non-Functional Testing - Security

 **Description:**
 Check if a user profile appear when a person uses a different URL without being connected to the site.